In this article I’ll first outline the budget considerations for a backpacking trip.

 Cheapest: Don’t skimp on these unless it is safe to do so…

-3. Long sleeves and pants are a cheaper long term solution than buying can after can of bug spray!
+- Long sleeves and pants are a cheaper long term solution than buying multiple cans of bug spray!

-Budget Info: First time travellers heading to an undeveloped country may need a lot of shots in advance… You can find info online but recommendations are often subject to change so it is a good idea to go to a doctor, and make sure you keep a record of what shots you’ve had and where, if you are abroad and get sick the doctors in that country may not have access to that info, so keep it in your wallet and/or keep a digital copy on your email account.
+Budget Info: First time travellers heading to an undeveloped country may need a lot of shots in advance.
+You can find info online but recommendations are often subject to change so it is a good idea to go to a doctor.
+Make sure you keep a record of what shots you’ve had and when.
+If you are abroad and get sick the doctors in that country may not have access to your medical records, so keep it in your wallet and/or keep a digital copy on your email account.

-Read more on this topic – The travel doctor website has info on what shots and medications are recommended in any country – but always consult a real doctor for the most accurat information.
+Read more on this topic – The travel doctor website has info on what shots and medications are recommended for any country.

-Info: The flights can make or break your trip budget, so you have to shop around, there are ways of getting to places for a fraction of the price charged by major airlines.
-The art of flying cheap is a massive subject in itself so read our guide.
+Info: Flights can make or break your trip budget, so you have to shop around.
+There are ways of getting to places for a fraction of the price charged by major airlines.

 12. Trains, Ferries, Coaches – Long distance overland travel